Cruise Chaser Blassty: Development

 The game was designed and written by Hironobu Sakaguchi and Kazuhiko Aoki.
 The graphics were made by Hiromi Nakata and Bruno Miki, and the original designs for the mecha were done by Mika Akitaka.
 The programming for the game was done by Shun Saigusa for the PC-8801 version, Makoto Wakamatsu for the PC-9801 version, and Takashi Koyama for the X1 version.
 Project EGG, a licensed emulator for home computer games, included Cruise Chaser Blassty in its limited edition "Classic PC-Game Collection" on September 8, 2013, alongside The Death Trap, Will: The Death Trap II, Alpha, and Genesis—other Square games released between 1984 and 1987.
 They released the game to their web-based emulator as well on May 2, 2014.

 The soundtrack to Cruise Chaser Blassty was Nobuo Uematsu's debut project, which he composed with Takashi Uno.
 A vinyl album was included with the release, containing three tracks from the game.

 Reception and legacy

 The game was the fifth game published by Square, and their third developed internally.
-In 1987, the game's story was adapted into a manga and was serialized in Hobby Japan magazine from 1986 to 1987.
+In 1987, the game's story was adapted into a novel and was serialized in Hobby Japan magazine from 1986 to 1987.
 The chapters were collected into two tankōbon volumes labeled "Part I" and "Part II" released in December 1990 and April 1991 respectively.
-A sequel to the manga, titled Cruise Chaser Blassty 2, was released in April 1992.
+A sequel to the novel, titled Cruise Chaser Blassty 2, was released in April 1992.